neelchauhan/www.neelc.org/content/posts/freebsd-ipfw-nat.md

     ipfw -q flush

     ipfw nat 1 config if fxp0 redirect_port tcp 192.168.1.10:9001 9001
-    ipfw add 100 nat 1 ip from any to me in via fxp0 ipfw add 200 nat 1 ip from 192.168.1.0/24 to any out via fxp0 ipfw add allow ip from any to any
+    ipfw add 100 nat 1 ip4 from any to me in via fxp0
+    ipfw add 200 nat 1 ip4 from 192.168.1.0/24 to any out via fxp0
+    ipfw add allow ip from any to any

 This setup sets up NAT with `fxp0` as the WAN interface, and sets up a port